This is ultimately a tale of heroes and life winning out over death.

 The tragic epidemic

-Suicide is a global public health epidemic and a personal tragedy affecting untold numbers of individuals and families.
+Suicide is a global public health issue and a personal tragedy affecting untold numbers of individuals and families.

 In case you didn’t know, suicide claimed the lives of over 41,000 Americans in 2013.
 The overused but attention-grabbing analogy to capture the impact of this number is to imagine 90 jumbo jets full of people crashing to the earth over the course of a year.